Glenwood Lake reopens for fishing, boating

-PRINCETON – A local lake that has been closed due to a large algae bloom was reopened Thursday to fishing and boating.
+PRINCETON — A local lake that has been closed by a large algae bloom covering much of its surface was reopened Thursday to fishing and boating.

-Glenwood Lake was closed several weeks ago to boating and fishing after an algae bloom and an invasive Brazilian water weed covered much of it near Glenwood Recreation Park's Route 20 entrance.
+Glenwood Lake was closed several weeks ago to boating and fishing due to an algae bloom and an invasive Brazilian water weed covering much of it near Glenwood Recreation Park’s Route 20 entrance.
+The water weed, which is sold as an aquarium plant in pet shops, has been a problem across the country.

-An algae bloom is still on the lake, but the decision was made Thursday after speaking with Scott Clark, the Green Valley-Glenwood PSD's general manager, to open up Glenwood Lake to fishing and boating again, said County Commissioner Greg Puckett.
-The lake is safe for fishing he added.
+An algae bloom is still apparent, but the decision was made Thursday after speaking with Scott Clark, the Green Valley-Glenwood PSD’s general manager, to open up Glenwood Lake to fishing and boating again, said County Commissioner Greg Puckett.
+The lake is safe for fishing.

 Paddle boating will not be available.
-Boating is allowed, but no motorboats.
+Boating is allowed, but not with motorboats.
 Only electric trolling motors can be used, Puckett stated.

+Not as much of the algae can be seen near the artificial lake’s dam, so boating and fishing would be easier there, he added.

 “We would recommend a more enjoyable experience toward the dam while the algae continues to be cleaned up,” park officials said in a statement posted Thursday on the park’s Facebook page.